top of page

 DSCF6887_Anthony_Vizard

-Vizard's practice investigates the tension between digital immediacy and material permanence.
-His process begins with digital sketches or appropriated imagery, which he transforms through layers of paint and digital intervention.
-This methodology reflects our current cultural moment, where meaning is constructed through constant processes of reproduction and recontextualization.
+Vizard investigates the tension between digital immediacy and material permanence.
+His process often begins with rapid digital mark-making or appropriated fashion imagery, which is then reworked through successive layers of paint and digital manipulation.
+This methodology mirrors our cultural moment—where meaning is constructed through ongoing cycles of reproduction, appropriation, and recontextualization.

 06.DSCF6416_47x35in.jpg